gwgundersen/anno/README.md

-Anno is a thin client for Markdown files for easy, local editing and organization.
+Anno is a thin user interface on Markdown files for easy, local editing and organization.

 # Why use Anno?